Externalism About Mental Content

 However, such arguments for narrow content are controversial, resting on assumptions about causation or scientific methodology which are not widely accepted.
 Furthermore, there has been no consensus as to the nature of narrow content, or indeed whether narrow content is something that is expressible.
 Fodor (1994) himself has changed his mind and has decided that narrow content is probably not needed in cognitive science after all.
 (For further discussion, see Burge (1986), Peacocke (1994), and also the entry on narrow mental content.)
 In the absence of a convincing general argument for narrow content in cognitive science, or a general argument against wide content, it is useful to look at actual cases of scientific theories and see if they invoke wide or narrow contents.
 Here are a few pertinent examples :

 2. Another interesting issue to explore is the relationship between innate knowledge and externalism.
-Some developmental psychologists, such as Spelke (1994), have argued that human beings are innately endowed with a number of systems of knowledge relating to such domains as physics, language, psychology, number and geometry (see Elman et. el (1996) for a dissenting view, and Griffiths (2001) for a critique of the notion of innateness in cognitive psychology.).
-For the internalist, the innate contents of these systems are prime candidates for narrow content, perhaps genetically encoded through the process of evolution.
-On the other hand, an externalist might argue that the existence of innate contents does not vindicate internalism.
-For example, an externalist could hold that innate contents are wide contents, because they supervene on a creature's dispositions to enter into causal relations with the environment.
-See Cowie (1999), Pitt (2000) and Fodor (2001) for further discussion.
+Some developmental psychologists, such as Spelke (1994), have argued that human beings are innately endowed with a number of systems of knowledge relating to such domains as physics, language, psychology, number and geometry (see Elman et. el (1996) for a dissenting view, and Griffiths (2001) and Shea (2012) for a critique of the notion of innateness in cognitive psychology.).
+For the internalist, the innate contents of these systems are prime candidates for narrow content, perhaps narrowly encoded in the genome through the process of evolution.
+It is less clear, however, how innateness can be reconciled with externalism, and Pitt (2000) argues that they are incompatible.
+On the other hand, perhaps an externalist might argue that when we speak of innate knowledge we should take such knowledge to supervene upon the interaction between the genome and the normal environment of the organism in question.
+See Cowie (1999) and Fodor (2001) for related discussion.

-In all versions of externalism discussed earlier, the mental contents of a subject depend in part on aspects of the environment which are clearly external to the subject's cognitive processes.
-For example, the twin-water in Putnam's thought-experiment or the relevant linguistic community in Burge's are not part of the subjects' ongoing mental processes.
+In all versions of externalism (semantic, natural kind, and social) discussed earlier, the mental contents of a subject depend in part on aspects of the environment which are clearly external to the subject’s cognitive processes.
+For example, the twin-water in Putnam’s thought-experiment or the relevant linguistic community in Burge’s are not part of the subjects’ ongoing mental processes.
 In contrast, active externalism asserts that the environment can play an active role in constituting and driving cognitive processes.
 Hutchins (1995) argues that the successful completion of a typical commercial flight requires complex interaction between the pilots and the instruments in the cockpit.
-He claims that an adequate analysis of the task would need to treat the whole distributed system as a cognitive system with memories, representations, and cognitive processes that extend outside the pilots' heads.
+He claims that an adequate analysis of the task would need to treat the whole distributed system as a cognitive system with memories, representations, and cognitive processes that extend outside the pilots’ heads.
 Clark and Chalmers (1998) is a widely-discussed defense of active externalism.
-In one argument, they introduce a thought experiment where someone with Alzheimer's disease has to rely on a notebook to retain information and find his way about.
-Clark and Chalmers argue that because the notebook plays an active role in the cognitive life of the patient, its contents actually constitute some of that person's non-occurrent beliefs, and so these belief contents are “not in the head”.
-See also Hurley (1998), Wilson (1994), Haugeland (1995) and Noë (2005).
+In one argument, they introduce a thought experiment where someone with Alzheimer’s disease has to rely on a notebook to retain information and find his way about.
+Clark and Chalmers argue that because the notebook plays an active role in the cognitive life of the patient, its contents actually constitute some of that person’s non-occurrent beliefs, and so these belief contents are “not in the head”;.
+See also Hurley (1998), Wilson (1994), Haugeland (1995) and Noë (2005), and the entry on embodied cognition.

 Whether we should regard the notebook as an extended part of that person’s belief system is a controversial matter.
 The issue concerns the conditions under which representational objects or states are regarded as part of a cognitive system.
 Adams and Aizawa (2001) claim that cognitive processes involve only representations with intrinsic content, and so the notebook should not be regarded as part of the subject’s cognitive process, because the notebook contains only symbols with non-intrinsic contents derived from our linguistic intentions.
 But Clark (2010) argues that this requirement is too strong.
 Cognition might involve mental imagery using diagrams with derived content, or biological routines that store bitmap images of printed texts.
 For further discussion of related issues, see the papers collected in Menary (2010).